 As Jesus went ashore, he saw a great crowd; and he had compassion for them, because they were like sheep without a shepherd; and he began to teach them many things.
 When it grew late, his disciples came to him and said, “This is a deserted place, and the hour is now very late; send them away so that they may go into the surrounding country and villages and buy something for themselves to eat.”
 But he answered them, “You give them something to eat.”
 They said to him, “Are we to go and buy two hundred denarii worth of bread, and give it to them to eat?”
 And he said to them, “How many loaves have you?
 Go and see.”
 When they had found out, they said, “Five, and two fish.”
 Then he ordered them to get all the people to sit down in groups on the green grass.
 So they sat down in groups of hundreds and of fifties.
 Taking the five loaves and the two fish, he looked up to heaven, and blessed and broke the loaves, and gave them to his disciples to set before the people; and he divided the two fish among them all.
 And all ate and were filled; and they took up twelve baskets full of broken pieces and of the fish.
 Those who had eaten the loaves numbered five thousand men.
 (Mark 6:34-44)

-Does anybody except preachers believe in preaching anymore?
-One might even ask, does anybody except church believe in church anymore?
-Are church and preaching pointless?
+- One might even ask, does anybody (except church) believe in church anymore?

-The decline of church and preaching has come to the attention of Rob Warner, who notes that, as communication to the inhabitants of the television age, some of our Sunday services are pointless.
-He put it starkly: “We are boring people to hell.”
-He further declares that “The modern world will not be reached effectively by traditional forms of church.”
+The decline of church and the lack of effectiveness in preaching had come to the attention of Rob Warner, who noted that, as communication to the inhabitants of the television age, some of our Sunday services are absolutely pointless.
+Indeed, he put it somewhat stronger than that: “We are boring people to hell.”
+He further declared that “The modern world will not be reached effectively by traditional forms of church.”

 I WENT TO CHURCH TODAY – I NEEDED THE SLEEP